-How Miniso completed a five-month project in just five weeks
+How Miniso completed a 5-month ecommerce project in just 5 weeks

 Desperate times call for fast action